Oyekunle-Mark/blog/content/posts/multi-environment-configuration-files-management.md

     ...
     ...
-build.sh # build the config files for this environment.
+build.sh # build the config files for this environment. init.sh # first time setup of aliases required to add path to git dir.
+Can use realpath "$0".
+Should call build.sh to finish setup

 Does:
 1. reads and parses .config_setup
 2. optionally builds the config files for all utilities this environment needs by:
     a. reading common
     b. reading a file with the same env name and merging with common
-3. adds the aliases to make syncing the config files and building them easy from any location
+3. [init.sh] adds the aliases to make syncing the config files and building them easy from any location